HastingsGreer/InverseConsistency/docs/source/medical_training.rst

 While we can learn to register 2-D images in a few minutes even on cpu, training for registering 3-D volumes is a more serious endeavor, especially at high resolutions.
 For that reason, we recommend:

-- Preprocessing all your data in a seperate script and storing it as a pytorch tensor to an ssd local to the gpus.
-Once this is done,
+- Preprocessing all your data in a seperate script and storing it as a :func:`torch.load` / :func:`torch.save` file.
+This makes loading your dataset fast for iterating changes to your training script, but also prevents you from being bottlenecked by the disk during training.

 - Recording all hyperparameters assosciated with each training run so that you can replicate it- this is super important if you are investing hours or days into a training run, and super easy with :mod:`footsteps`